Teacup Dogs? They’re Not Everybody’s Cup of Tea.

 Ta-dah!
 Teacup dogs.

 Whilst teacup dogs are arguably the cutest thing ever, it’s important to look deeper than appearances.
-Teacup dogs are controversial, and rightfully so.
+They are controversial, and rightfully so.

 Along with that miniaturisation come ethical questions about breeding for profit, along with increased fragility of the dogs themselves.
 If you’re brewing up a plan to get a teacup dog, let the idea stew while you give all the implications careful thought.